Back to UI Testing Handbook

 It'll verify whether all stories rendered without any errors and that all assertions are passed.
 If a test fails, you get a link that opens up the failing story in the browser.

-In summary, the setup code and test both collocated in the stories file.
-Using a play function, we interacted with the UI the way a user would.
-Storybook interaction tests combine the intuitive debugging environment of a live browser with the performance and scriptability of headless browsers.
+In summary, the setup code and test are both located in the stories file.
+Using a play function, we interacted with the UI as a user would.
+Storybook component tests combine the intuitive debugging environment of a live browser with the performance and scriptability of headless browsers.

 Catching usability issues